astalwick/fetch-retryable/README.md

 That function should match the following signature: `retryTimeout(retryContext)`

 `retryContext` is an object containing information about the current retry.
-It will always include a field `retry: 1` indicating which retry this is.
+It will always include a field `retry: 1` indicating which retry (zero-based) is coming up.
 Additionally, it may contain a `response` object (the response object returned from the fetch call, from which you can get `response.statusCode`) or an `error` object (if an exception was thrown)

 *Important*: It's probably not a terrific idea to, for example, `await response.json()` in your retryTimeout handler.
 You can only retrieve the body of a response once.